ShadAdman/ShadAdman/README.md

 <br>
 <br>
 <p align="justify">
-I fell in love with coding where intrdoduced to C++ in studants time.
+I fell in love with coding where intrdoduced to C++ in studants time and soon i found myself digging into Android.
 I did a lot of work with Android & Kotlin Multiplatform, specializing in domains such as Health Tech,Degital Retails, Trading, Fintech & iGaming.

 I'm facinated by on device AI.
 Give me a quirky smart home gadget or an old Raspberry Pi, and I can make it intelligent without relying on the cloud or the internet.